 I love coming across books that dive into a subject I know hardly anything about.
 This includes everything from historical events and cultural differences, to hedgehogs, violins, and bees (this list really has a bit of everything).
 I didn’t even know my knowledge lacked until I read the books that proved I knew way less than I thought.

 To add some diversity to my list, I’ve reached out to some other lovely Bookstagrammers who are contributing to this post.
-They’re covering historical and lifestyle insights with topics that include the Doughnut Dollies, America’s largest home in Asheville, Finnish culture, and prison life.
+They’re covering historical and lifestyle insights with topics that include the Doughnut Dollies, America’s largest home in Asheville, Finnish culture, and bridge construction.
 Be sure to support my contributors and check out their social feeds – they’re all great Bookstagrammers who have shaped my reading habits and become genuine friends.

 Skip to a book:

 Needlemouse by Jane O’ Connor

 The Truths and Triumphs of Grace Atherton by Anstey Harris

 Dear Stranger, I Know How You Feel by Ashish Bagrecha

 The Beekeeper of Aleppo by Christy Lefteri